Normal approximation of subgraph counts in the random-connection model

-Given $\mu$ a diffuse Radon measure on $\R^d$, we consider a random-connection model based on an underlying Poisson point process $\Xi$ on $\R^d$ with intensity of the form $\lambda\mu(\mathrm{d}x)$, in which any two vertices $x,y$ in $\Xi$ are connected with the probability $H_\lambda(x,y):= c_\lambda H(x,y) \in [0,1]$, where $H_\lambda$ is the connection function of the model.
+Given $\mu$ a {finite} diffuse measure on $\R^d$, we consider a random-connection model based on an underlying Poisson point process $\Xi$ on $\R^d$ with intensity of the form $\lambda\mu(\mathrm{d}x)$, in which any two vertices $x,y$ in $\Xi$ are connected with the probability $H_\lambda(x,y):= c_\lambda H(x,y) \in [0,1]$, where $H_\lambda$ is the connection function of the model.
 Here, we investigate the limiting behavior of the count $N_G$ of a given subgraph $G$ as the intensity $\lambda$ of the underlying Poisson point process on $\R^d$ tends to infinity.
 To this end, we use the combinatorics of the cumulants $\kappa_n(N_G)$ based on moment expressions obtained in \cite{prkhp} for multiparameter stochastic integrals in the random-connection model.

 Using partition diagrams and dependency graph arguments, we start by showing in Proposition~\ref{mainthm-1} that the (virtual) cumulants of a random functional admitting a certain connectedness factorization property \eqref{dia-factoriz} can be expressed as sums over connected partition diagrams, generalizing Lemma~2 in \cite{MalyshevMinlos91}.
 A related result has been obtained in \cite{jansen} in the particular case of two-parameter Poisson stochastic integrals, in relation to cluster expansions for Gibbs point processes in statistical mechanics.
 In Proposition~\ref{p01-1}, we apply Proposition~\ref{mainthm-1} to express the cumulants of multiparameter stochastic integrals, for which this factorization property can be checked from the moment formulas for multiparameter stochastic integrals computed in Proposition~\ref{p01-1-0}.